AllanOricil/esp32-mfa-authenticator/README.md

   force_calibration: 0
 ```

-> [!WARNING]
+> [!TIP]
-> Once the boot process is finished, remove the SD card from the board.
+> Once the boot process is finished, remove the SD card from the board, and store it somewhere safe.
+Before rebooting, or if you want to add new secrets, remember to put it back in the board.

 > [!WARNING]
-> Upon the initial boot-up, it is imperative to undergo the calibration process at least once, as outlined in the `How to build` section.
+> Upon the initial boot, it is imperative to undergo the calibration process at least once, as outlined in the `How to build` section below.

 ## 📖 Guides